EthereumCommonwealth/Auditing/README.md

 2. Fill the form and click a "Submit New Issue" button.
 3. Follow the comments in the corresponding "issue" discussion.
 4. The result of a security audit will be published at the comment thread with the `Security Audit Report` header once auditors complete their task.

+## Callisto Network is not a debugging tool!

+Although we provide free audits, we ask our customers to understand the fact that real people work in our organization, but not automated tests.
+We strongly recommend using specially designed tools for debugging and testing.
+We also recommend using automated tests to verify minor changes and fixes.

+Please, only submit your code for review once the development of the smart-contract is in its final stage and the contract is ready to be used.

+Only the first audit of a smart-contract code is free.
+If a customer submits an updated smart-contract for re-audit then it will be necessary to pay for the re-audit ($0,6 per line of code).

+Re-auditing of a smart-contract includes a full check of the smart-contract code, as any minor changes could affect the overall behavior of the smart-contract.
+Even if 10 lines of code were changed, the entire smart contract will be re-audited.

+There are two ways to avoid a complete re-audit if the contract is updated:

+- break your smart-contract into modules so that they can be audited separately from each other

+- cover the smart-contract code with [automated tests](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity) to prove that the update did not affect a behavior of the smart-contract

 ### (Optional) Increasing the priority of an audit request